nosial/ncc/DOCUMENTATION.md

 This is the first step in using ncc, you must create a project before you can do anything else (*not really because you can install packages without needing to create a project and run them directly, but you get the point*)

-The NCC command-line tool provides a management command called `project` that can be used to create a new project or to manage an existing project.
+The ncc command-line tool provides a management command called `project` that can be used to create a new project or to manage an existing project.

 ```shell